jamesyang124/play-with-category-theory/chapter2.md

 1. We work in the category `Hask` and its subcategories.
 2. Objects are **types**.
 4. Morphisms are **functions**.
-5. A type that is an instance of type class are **type constructors**.
+5. A type that is an instance of type class is **type constructors**.
-6. Morphisms that return a value of that type are **value constructors**.
+6. Morphisms that return a value of a data type are **value constructors**.
 7. Morphisms take a function and return another function are **higher-order functions**.
 8. **Typeclasses**, along with the polymorphism they provide, make a nice way of capturing the fact that in category theory **things are often defined over a number of objects at once**.